How Have Owner-Operators Performed So Far in 2024? | ATBS

 Maintenance

-The average IC is paying $1,000 per month of maintenance.
+The average IC is paying $1,000 per month for maintenance.
 This cost depends on the age of your truck, the routes you run, and the mileage you drive.
 You need a custom maintenance plan to make sure you are covered for the repair, the fixed costs when you are down, and your home bills while not generating revenue.

 Net Income